 Board of Directors ANS is governed by a Board of Directors comprised of parent volunteers.
 They are responsible for the business operation of the school and for setting policies which reflect and respond to parent concerns.

 Cooperative Parent involvement in the classroom is one of the unique features of our preschool.
 This arrangement benefits the school, as well as the parent and child.
-All families are required to send a representative on a rotating basis to assist in class.
+Each child’s family will be required to co-op once per cycle.
+A cycle is defined as the number of co-oping days equal to the amount of children in the classroom.
+Co-op schedules will be parent centered, allowing parents to sign up for a date that is convenient for their family.
 Co-opers may help with crafts, story time, supervise play and will provide the class snack.

 Our Parents observe their child’s development in a social setting of his/her peers; gain insight into early childhood development and parenting techniques through observation and communication with professional staff; get to know their child’s playmates and their families, providing support, friendships and memories that last a life time.